 There are many reasons why the post-secondary education system has not met expectations.
 First of all, the majority of parents and students want to have a degree, at least a high school diploma, and then they can go to university, learn a trade, go abroad or directly participate in the labor force.

-The State, ministries, and sectors create conditions, and especially junior high schools encourage good and excellent students to study in the "9+ Training" system at vocational colleges.
-According to the PISA assessment results for 15-year-old students by OECD, Vietnamese students always rank high, above the average of OECD countries, thereby affirming that, after the age of 15 (junior high school), they are qualified to pursue a suitable career early.
+The State, ministries, and sectors create conditions, and especially junior high schools encourage good and excellent students to study the "9+ Training" system at vocational colleges.
+According to the PISA assessment results for 15-year-old students of the OECD, Vietnamese students always rank high, above the average of OECD countries, thereby affirming that, after the age of 15 (junior high school), they are qualified to pursue a suitable career early.

-Vocational colleges and vocational education and training centers need to coordinate easily and conveniently for the benefit of learners by improving the quality of vocational training and creating conditions for students to take exams and obtain high school diplomas.
+Vocational colleges and vocational education centers need to coordinate easily and conveniently for the benefit of learners by improving the quality of vocational training and creating conditions for students to take exams and obtain high school diplomas.

 The education sector and the labor, war invalids and social affairs sector coordinate to build an information system to forecast local human resource needs, training needs, and training level structure to effectively serve vocational education in junior high and high schools.